noflcl/dashdroid/docs/nixos.md

 ## MicroVM

-You need flakes enabled, default virtual machine is `qemu` easily change with your choice of [supported hypervisor]("https://github.com/astro/microvm.nix#hypervisors").
+You need flakes enabled, default virtual machine is `qemu` easily changed with your choice of [supported hypervisor]("https://github.com/astro/microvm.nix#hypervisors").

 - `nix run .#dashdroid` to build and run dashdroid with MicroVM